10-11-09

 Dromara Cycling Club run a club league each year incorporating both time trials and road races.
 The events usually take place on a Thursday evening between April and September starting at 7 pm each evening.
 The events are held at various locations in County Down and are open to any club member, aged 12 or over, who holds at least a Cycling Ireland 'club competition' licence.
+Newcomers without a 'club competition' licence are welcome to try out up to two of our events before taking out the appropriate licence.

 To run an event the club needs both timekeepers and marshalls.
 These helpers are drawn from the list of participants and are named in advance of the event.
 As an acknowledgement for their assistance, both types of helpers are awarded league points (see below).